Weak $\infty$-categories via terminal coalgebras: Introduction

 Finally, in order for the inductive constructions to go through, we need some conditions on our categories and functors.
 To construct the sort of enriched categories we require, we need to enrich in categories with finite products.
 To construct the \emph{monads} that freely generate such enriched categories, we further need small coproducts and some distributivity conditions.
 Thus we need to restrict the categories $\CAT$ and $\MND$ (a category of monads) variously.
 This creates some technical questions when we come to take limits, but it is not too hard to check that this does not actually create any obstacles.
 We include these technical results in an Appendix in order not to interrupt the flow of the paper; at a first approximation the main body of the paper can be read under the understanding that all limits required can be computed as expected.

 The paper has two analogous halves, for the strict and weak cases.
 As a preliminary, in Section~\ref{background} we recall the basic theory of terminal coalgebras that we will be using throughout.
-We then apply this theory to analyse strict $\omega$-categories in three steps.
-In Section~\ref{strictgph} we study the underlying data, $\omega$-graphs, in Section~\ref{strictcat} the categories of $n$-categories, and in Section~\ref{strictmnd} the monads for $n$-categories.
+We then apply this theory to analyse strict $\omg$-categories in three steps.
+In Section~\ref{strictgph} we study the underlying data, $\omg$-graphs, in Section~\ref{strictcat} the categories of $n$-categories, and in Section~\ref{strictmnd} the monads for $n$-categories.
 This part serves partly as a warm-up for the more technically involved constructions of the second half, and partly as a basis---the second half will be not only analogous but will also build technically on these basic results.

-In Section~\ref{batanin} we take a brief interlude from terminal coalgebras and study Batanin-Leinster weak $\omega$-categories by means of limits of $n$-dimensional truncations.
-Then we use terminal coalgebras to study Trimble $\omega$-categories analogously to Sections~\ref{strictgph}--\ref{strictmnd}: in Section~\ref{trimblegph} we study the underlying data, $\omega$-graphs, in Section~\ref{trimblecat} the categories of $n$-categories, and in Section~\ref{trimblemnd} the monads for $n$-categories.
+In Section~\ref{batanin} we take a brief interlude from terminal coalgebras and study Batanin-Leinster weak $\omg$-categories by means of limits of $n$-dimensional truncations; this section thus assumes the most background.
+Then we use terminal coalgebras to study Trimble $\omg$-categories analogously to Sections~\ref{strictgph}--\ref{strictmnd}: in Section~\ref{trimblegph} we study the underlying data, $\omg$-graphs, in Section~\ref{trimblecat} the categories of $n$-categories, and in Section~\ref{trimblemnd} the monads for $n$-categories.

 In each case the analysis follows broadly the same steps (though of course as things get more complicated, more definitions and intermediate lemmas are required):